UW faculty worried about fall semester as virus surges

 The university plans to reopen as scheduled but classes with more than 100 students will be held online only and all in-person instruction will stop at Thanksgiving to prevent students from bringing the virus back to campus following the break.

 The Wisconsin State Journal reports that UW-Madison's chapter of the Association of American University Professors released a survey Thursday that found nearly half of respondents weren't confident campus can re-open safely.
-Almost 60% said all instruction should be offered online only and another 30% said the instructor should be allowed to decide whether to teach in-person or online.
+Almost 60% said all instruction should be offered online only.

-A fifth of respondents said they're considered to be high-risk for COVID-19 and a third said at least one family member or person they live with is considered high-risk.

-Nearly half of Dane County's new cases over the past two weeks were found in individuals between the ages of 18 and 25.
-Many cases were traced back to bars, health officials said.

 As of Saturday, the state Department of Health Services had confirmed 31,055 cases of COVID-19 in Wisconsin since the pandemic reached the state in March, an increase of 738 cases from Friday.
 The death toll stood at 796 as of Saturday, unchanged from Friday.
 The percentage of positive tests on Saturday was 10.8%, by far the highest percentage of any of the last 14 days.